AngeloBoggio/billiardsScoreApp/README.md

 # Billiards Score App 👋

 This project all began because of my love for pool and technology/software development.
-My hopes for it is to provide straight to the point software for anyone to pick up and use while enjoy some 🎱
+My hopes for it is to provide straight to the point software for anyone to pick up and use while enjoying some 🎱

 ## Get started